Stephen Joseph Theatre: Timeline (1996 - 2009)

 1997

-The Farmer's Bride; North Yorkshire County Council threatens to pull all funding leading Alan Ayckbourn to threaten to close the SJT; the BBC records two episodes of Mastermind at the new venue; Alan Ayckbourn's Things We Do For Love becomes the only play at the SJT to reach 100 performances; 10th anniversary revival of The Woman in Black.
+The SJT and Paines Plough collaborate for the first time in a co-production of Ged McKenna's The Farmer's Bride; North Yorkshire County Council threatens to pull all funding leading Alan Ayckbourn to threaten to close the SJT; the BBC records two episodes of Mastermind at the new venue; Alan Ayckbourn's Things We Do For Love becomes the only play at the SJT to reach 100 performances; 10th anniversary revival of The Woman in Black.

 Notable world premieres: Things We Do For Love (Alan Ayckbourn); The Edge (Steve Carley); The Farmer's Bride (Ged McKenna)